 For generations, students who are visually impaired have chosen to spend their summer at The Carroll Center because of the unique experience it affords.
-As part of our services for the blind and visually impaired, The Carroll Center offers a variety of programs for students’ ages 8 to 21 that empower students to develop socially, academically, and independently during the summer months.
+As part of our services for the blind and visually impaired, The Carroll Center offers a variety of summer youth programs for students’ ages 8 to 21 that empower students to develop socially, academically, and independently during the summer months.
 Bring your energy, your enthusiasm, and your willingness to engage and learn, and you will be sure to master skills and create memories that last a lifetime.

 Whether they need to learn technology, develop travel skills, have their first summer job or get ready for college, students who come to the Carroll Center all leave with a greater sense of confidence and independence.
 Maintaining a highly attentive and supportive culture where students exchange perspectives on their vision loss, the Carroll Center employs sighted and blind educational and rehabilitation professionals to teach, guide and empower students to reach beyond the boundaries set by themselves and others.
 We encourage you to contact us for more information and plan a visit to the Center.
 Here are our education for the blind program options:

 CarrollKids offers school-age, elementary grade students a summer experience of instruction and social activities to further develop their independence skills in and out of the classroom.
 Small group class time will increase independent learning skills, strengthen abilities in technology, braille, orientation & mobility, and communication skills.
 All areas of the Expanded Core Curriculum are covered.
 Recreational and social activities provide important peer connections, increased self-awareness and confidence.
 Day and overnight options are offered.